• Health

 Key takeaway

 COVID-19 vaccines are effective at reducing the risk of severe disease.
 Many epidemiological studies show that they also effectively reduce the risk of dying from COVID-19 or COVID-19 complications.
-Booster vaccination helps bolster waning vaccine-induced immunity and provides updated protection adapted to new SARS-CoV-2 variants.
+Booster vaccination helps bolster waning immunity and provides updated protection adapted to new SARS-CoV-2 variants.

 Reviewed content